 And once you get to the top, the view is unbeatable.

 I must have spent hours walking up and down this amazing boardwalk.

-There were street performers, people everywhere, and I was taking pictures and video of everything.
 Did I mention how perfect the weather was?

 The sky started turning orange against the blue waters, the breeze off the water was hitting just right.
 This was perfect.